leahsbracken/adwc4dev-updates/README.md

 ### **Step 1:** Acquire an Oracle Cloud trial account

-1. If you already have an Oracle Cloud trial account, you may skip to the next part.
+1. 1.
+If you already have an Oracle Cloud trial account, or you are able to use an existing corporate cloud account, you may skip to the next part.

 2. Please <a href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ow:lp:cpo::RC_NAMK190523P00161:APEX_ATP_HOL&intcmp=:ow:lp:cpo::RC_NAMK190523P00161:APEX_ATP_HOL" target="_trial_">click this link to create your free account</a>.
 When you complete the registration process you'll receive an account with a $300 credit that will enable you to complete the lab for free.
 You can then use any remaining credit to continue to explore the Oracle Cloud.